d1ly/cse15l-lab-reports/week1.md

 ## cat to a file
 ![Image](cat3.PNG)
 Cat with a file argument outputs the data and text within the file.
 On a .txt file it outputs the text within the file, or on a .java file it outputs all the code in the file.
-This is not an error and is the main way to use cat
+This is not an error and is the main way to use cat, for displaying the text within the file.